sb1752/sb1752.github.io/_foundations/trusting-bitcoin-scarcity.md

 ---
 title: Trusting Bitcoin's Scarcity
 summary: How can we trust that the total supply of Bitcoin will be capped at 21 million?
-Let's discuss Bitcoin and dive into some code.
+Let's discuss how Bitcoin works and verify it for ourselves.
 image: get-block-subsidy.png
 layout: post
 date: 2022-01-25